 Benefits of investing in Hong Kong include:

 - Leading Global Economy: Hong Kong is the freest country and perhaps the most important financial center in the world.

 - Proximity to Asian Growth: Many of the world's largest economies moving forward will be based in Asia, which puts Hong Kong in a strong geographical position.

 Risks of investing in Hong Kong include:

-- Geopolitical Risks.
-Hong Kong's proximity to China puts it at risk of geopolitical issues, particularly as many business leaders originate from the country.
+- Geopolitical Issues: Hong Kong's proximity to China puts it at risk of geopolitical issues that could affect how business is regulated, particularly as many business leaders originate from the country.

-- Concentration of Risk.
-Hong Kong's economy is heavily dependent on its financial sector, which puts it at great risk during financial downturns.
+- Concentration in Finance: Hong Kong's economy depends heavily on its financial sector, which puts it at greater risk during financial downturns.